-In 2017, the UK Department for Transport (DfT) in conjunction with the UK Centre for the Protection of National Infrastructure (CPNI) released such high-level guidance for the automotive sector, the automated driving and intelligent transportation system ecosystem and their collective suppliers.
+In 2017, the UK Department for Transport (DfT) in conjunction with the UK Center for the Protection of National Infrastructure (CPNI) released such high-level guidance for the automotive sector, the automated driving and intelligent transportation system ecosystem and their collective suppliers.
 This document is the only publicly available among European countries and will probably formulate the base for future national directives within Europe.
-The "Key Principles of Cyber Security for Connected and Automated Vehicles" [9] outlines eight fundamental building blocks that should underpin systemic cybersecurity best practices.
-These principles set out a comprehensive framework for addressing cybersecurity issues in the automated driving ecosystem but standards are required to deliver effective cybersecurity.
-According to the DFT and CPNI, these principles are:
+The 'Key Principles of cybersecurity for Connected and Automated Vehicles' [9] outlines eight fundamental building blocks that should underpin systemic cybersecurity best practices.
+These principles set out a comprehensive framework for addressing cybersecurity issues in the automated driving ecosystem, but standards are required to deliver effective cybersecurity.
+According to the DfT and CPNI, these principles are:

-Principle 1 - organisational security is owned, governed and promoted at board level
+Principle 1 - organizational security is owned, governed and promoted at board level

-Principle 1.1: There is a security program, which is aligned with an organisation's broader mission and objectives.
+Principle 1.1: There is a security program, which is aligned with an organization's broader mission and objectives.

-Principle 1.2: Personal accountability is held at the board level for product and system security (physical, personnel and cyber) and delegated appropriately and clearly throughout the organisation.
+Principle 1.2: Personal accountability is held at the board level for product and system security (physical, personnel and cyber) and delegated appropriately and clearly throughout the organization.

-Principle 1.3: Awareness and training is implemented to embed a 'culture of security' to ensure individuals understand their role and responsibility in ITS (Intelligent Transport System) /CAV (Connected and Autonomous Vehicle) system security.
+Principle 1.3: Awareness and training is implemented to embed a 'culture of security' to ensure individuals understand their role and responsibility in ITS/CAV system security.